4.b) Gravitational phenomena

 Laplace stated in 1825 that gravitational waves propagation speed should be at least 108 c due to difference between direction of the Earth’s centripetal acceleration towards the Sun and direction of the light coming from the Sun to the Earth.

 Now, let see where the Earth’s centripetal acceleration points at due to the effect of the Sun’s gravitational force.
-As we already know that it takes 8.3 minutes for the light from the Sun to reach the Earth, the direction of light points at the sun’s location 8.3 minutes before, there should be an adjust because of light dragging which, however, will be a small one since mentioned drag decreases rapidly with distance.
+As we already know that it takes 8.3 minutes for the light to reach the Earth from the Sun.
+The direction of light points at the sun’s location 8.3 minutes before, there should be an adjustment because of light dragging, which, however, will be a small one since mentioned drag decreases rapidly with distance.

 Thanks to the astronomical observations made, it is known that the Earth’s centripetal acceleration vector points 20 arc seconds at the direction of motion of the Sun regarding the one of Light; in other words, it points at the correct spatial location of the Sun in that precise moment.

 Other studies with solar eclipse due to the Moon and with binary pulsars provide similar minimum quantities.

 The speed of gravity longitudinal waves is equal to the speed of light

 One might think that the centripetal force over the Earth points faithfully to the Sun is not because of gravitational waves speed, but because gravitational forces are additive.
 In the context in which the Sun has a galactic translational movement, the Earth’s motion is due both to the Sun’s gravitational force and to the force of gravity responsible for said Sun’s motion, which will affect the Earth in exactly the same way.

 In other words, if we take out the gravitational force on both the Sun and the Earth, the result will be a static Sun.
 Therefore, there would be no need to imagine the speed of any gravitational wave, since gravity force will not vary because we are only considering the variation in the Sun’s gravitational force, which is null.